s-marsi/Pipex_1337/README.md

 ## Description :
 - Pipex : emulates the functionality of shell pipes through a custom C program.
 Designed to replicate the behavior of the pipe command, it offers a streamlined solution for inter-process communication.
 Enhance your understanding of system calls and process management with this project."
+- A pipe is a connection between two processes in the UNIX Operating System.
+It allows them to communicate by sending information from the standard output of one process to the standard input of the other process.
+Pipes are commonly used for communication between related processes.

 ## Getting Started
 ### Prerequisites